 Well now, that rascal Brer Fox hated Brer Rabbit on account of he was always cutting capers and bossing everyone around.
-So Brer Fox decided to capture and kill Brer Rabbit if it was the last thing he ever did!
+So, Brer Fox decided to capture and kill Brer Rabbit if it was the last thing he ever did!
 He thought and he thought until he came up with a plan.
 He would make a tar baby!
-Brer Fox went and got some tar and he mixed it with some turpentine and he sculpted it into the figure of a cute little baby.
-Then he stuck a scarf and some glasses on the Tar Baby and sat the figure in the middle of the road.
+Brer Fox went and got some sticky coal tar and he mixed it with some turpentine and he sculpted it into the figure of a cute little baby.
+Then he stuck a hat on the tar sculpture and sat her in the middle of the road.

 Brer Fox hid himself in the bushes near the road and he waited and waited for Brer Rabbit to come along.
 At long last, he heard someone whistling and chuckling to himself, and he knew that Brer Rabbit was coming up over the hill.
-As he reached the top, Brer Rabbit spotted the cute little Tar Baby.
+As he reached the top, Brer Rabbit spotted the cute little Tar Baby sculpture.
 Brer Rabbit was surprised.
 He stopped and stared at this strange creature.
 He had never seen anything like it before!

 “Good Morning,” said Brer Rabbit, doffing his hat.
 “Nice weather we’re having.”

 The Tar Baby said nothing.
 Brer Fox laid low and grinned an evil grin.

 Brer Rabbit tried again.
 “And how are you feeling this fine day?”

 The Tar Baby, she said nothing.
 Brer Fox grinned an evil grin and lay low in the bushes.

 Brer Rabbit frowned.
 This strange creature was not very polite.
 It was beginning to make him mad.

 “Ahem!” said Brer Rabbit loudly, wondering if the Tar Baby were deaf.
 “I said ‘HOW ARE YOU THIS MORNING?”